skip to content link

 2. Calendars

-Color Coordinating will be useful whether you’re using a digital calendar or paper.
+Color coordinating will be useful whether you’re using a digital calendar or paper.
 Color coordinating your calendar will help you clearly see your commitments.
-For example: using the color orange to label your most important tasks or dates like: hire movers on x date, sign the new lease on x date, finish packing on x date, and so on.
+For example, using the color orange to label your most important tasks or dates like: hire movers on x date, sign the new lease on x date, finish packing on x date, and so on.

 3. Small notes or planners

-Can also be useful if using a digital tool isn’t your cup of tea.
+These can also be useful if using a digital tool isn’t your cup of tea.

 “Failing to prepare is preparing to fail.”
 When moving out of state, nothing will make you feel more at home than the relief of knowing everything is in place.
-We’re not just talking about your furniture being in place but other aspects of your life being in place:
+We’re not just talking about your furniture being in place,but other aspects of your life being in place:

 A woman sitting at a desk while looking to her left.